 This theorem together with our description of TKK-superalgebras determines Lie superalgebras graded by a 3-graded root system.
 A list of all coordinatization results is given in 2.9.
-We point out that our methods allow us to include root systems of possibly infinite rank, as defined in Loos and Neher (in preparation) and Neher (1990).
-This generality seems to be of interest in view of the importance of the infinite rank affine algebras for Virasoro and Kac-Moody algebras, see e.g., Kac (1990, 7.11, Ch.
-14).
-Certain completions of TKK-superalgebras as considered above also arise in the work of Cheng and Wang (preprint) on Lie subalgebras of differential operators on the supercircle.
+We point out that our methods allow us to include root systems of possibly infinite rank, as defined in [37], [29].
+This generality seems to be of interest in view of the importance of the infinite rank affine algebras for Virasoro and Kac-Moody algebras, see e.g. [21, 7.11, Ch.
+14].
+Certain completions of TKK-superalgebras as considered above also arise in the work of Cheng-Wang [11] on Lie subalgebras of differential operators on the supercircle.